 Short Courses and Conferences

-This three-day intensive course is designed to provide a comprehensive review of latest developments in tunnel design and construction.
+This three and one-half day intensive course is designed to provide a comprehensive review of latest developments in tunnel design and construction.
 Topics covered will include:

 - Site investigations